matthew-pisano/AIImports/README.md

 ### Installing from Source

 > [!WARNING]
 > Ensure this package is installed within a virtual environment.
-Even though this code does not run unless `aiimports.activate()` is called, it is still wide to isolate it to a virtual environment.
+Even though this code does not run unless `aiimports.activate()` is called, it is still wise to isolate it to a virtual environment.

 1. Clone repository
     ```bash